Absolution (album): Release and promotion

 Absolution was presented to the press with a star show at the London Planetarium, followed by a party at Madame Tussauds.
 It was released on 22 September 2003 on CD and double vinyl.

 The first single, "Stockholm Syndrome", was released as a download and was downloaded more than 20,000 times.
 Because of contractual obligations, Muse could not allow it to be downloaded free, so the fee was set at $0.99 in the US.
+"Time Is Running Out" became Muse's first top-10 single on the UK singles chart and was certified gold in the US.
+"Hysteria" reached number 17 on the UK singles chart and number 9 on the US Modern Rock Tracks chart.
+Muse released "Apocalypse Please" as a download on August 23 exclusively on Oxfam's Big Noise website.
+Sixty per cent of the proceeds went to Oxfam; Muse and their record label waived their profit.
+"Butterflies and Hurricanes" was released as a CD single on September 20, featuring software that allowed listeners to create their own remix.

+Absolution was Muse's first album to chart in the US, and is credited with establishing their fan base there.
+It was the second Muse album released in the US, after a dispute with Maverick Records had canceled the release of Origin of Symmetry there.
+Absolution reached No. 1 on the Billboard Top Heatseekers chart and No. 107 on the Billboard 200.
+It was certified gold in the US in March 2007.

 On tour for Absolution, Muse performed in arenas for the first time and headlined Glastonbury Festival in 2004.
 The tour ended with two sold-out nights at Earls Court, London.
 Muse also toured the United States, playing in small clubs.

 Critical reception

 On Metacritic, Absolution has a score of 72 of 100 based on 16 reviews, indicating "generally favourable reviews".
 Alternative Press wrote that its "chaotic choruses feel like the triumphant culmination of some earth-shattering undertaking", while Andrew Future of Drowned in Sound called it "a truly elemental opus".
-Tyler Fisher of Sputnikmusic felt that Absolution was Muse's most consistent album to date and that it perfected their sound, writing that it "expands on newer sounds and improves on others".
+Tyler Fisher of Sputnikmusic felt that Absolution was Muse's most consistent album yet and that it perfected their sound, writing that it "expands on newer sounds and improves on others".
 Alexis Petridis of The Guardian wrote: "Muse sound like a band who are at the top of their game.
 Their confidence carries you through the album's excesses."
 Rob Kemp of Rolling Stone was less enthusiastic, drawing Radiohead comparisons and concluding that Bellamy "doesn't bring as much ingenuity to his singing".

-Absolution was Muse's first album to chart in the US, and is credited with establishing their fan base there.
-It was the second Muse album released in the US, after a dispute with Maverick Records had canceled the release of Origin of Symmetry there.
-Absolution reached No. 1 on the Billboard Top Heatseekers chart and No. 107 on the Billboard 200.
-It was certified gold in March 2007, becoming Muse's first album to be certified in the US.
-"Time Is Running Out" became Muse's first top-10 single on the UK singles chart and was certified gold in the US.